WHYAMERICASUCKS.COM

 Washington already says spills can halt commerce

 Washington Ecology's oil-spill pages say spills can halt commerce, damage natural resources, close fisheries, and trigger expensive cleanup.
-That matters because the Columbia is not only a habitat system and not only a drinking-water system.
-It is also a working freight corridor.

 Port Westward makes the shipping question part of this review

-That is why the Port Westward story is about more than wetlands alone.
+The Port Westward story is about more than wetlands alone.
 If a project adds industrial throughput and vessel traffic to a shared interstate river corridor, the shipping-risk story belongs in the public record too.

 More Stories